There’s no denying it: Winter is on its way.

 - Trees and landscaping: It’s a good idea to trim any branches hanging near electric wires before they become a problem.
 Also, know how to spot the signs of a diseased or dying tree.
 Heavy snow and strong winter winds can knock down weak branches (or whole trees), so it’s best to do the prep work while the weather’s still mild.

-From weekend projects to major renovations… you’ve worked hard (and invested a lot) to make your house a home.
+From weekend projects to major renovations, you’ve worked hard (and invested a lot) to make your house a home.
 That’s why you deserve homeowners insurance from a company you trust to protect it.
 Want a customized quote?
-Find a local Erie Insurance agent in your neighborhood.
+Talk to your local Erie Insurance agent.